NYC - CAI

 The average price of all round-trip flights from New York to Cairo clicked on KAYAK for each day over the last 12 months.

-When flying from New York to Cairo, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
-For your return to New York, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.
+When flying from New York to Cairo, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
+For your return to New York, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from New York to Cairo?